teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 Some example questions are on the bottom of the character sheet.
 The GM always answers honestly, but with a level of detail according to the level of effect.

-The most common gather information actions are **Surveying** the situation to reveal or anticipate what's going on and **Studying** a person to understand what they intend to do or what they're really thinking.
+The most common gather information actions are **Observeing** the situation to reveal or anticipate what's going on and **Analyzeing** a person to understand what they intend to do or what they're really thinking.

 Sometimes, you'll have to maneuver yourself into position before you can gather information.
-For example, you might have to **Prowl** to a good hiding place first and then **Study** the cultists when they perform their dark ritual.
+For example, you might have to **Infiltrate** to a good hiding place first and then **Analyze** the cultists when they perform their dark ritual.

 ## Investigation